gladstoneai/POWERplay/README.md

     % pip install -r requirements.txt
     ```

-4. Create a W&B account if you don't have one already.
-Then create a file in the main directory called `settings.json` with the following format:
+4. Create an account on [Weights & Biases](https://wandb.ai/site) if you don't have one already.
+Then create a file in the main directory of this repo called `settings.json` with the following format:

     ```
     {